Sony Xperia Z series

-Sony Xperia Z series is a line of flagship Android smartphones and tablets in the Sony Xperia series manufactured by Sony Mobile.
+Sony Xperia Z series is a former line of flagship Android smartphones and tablets in the Sony Xperia series manufactured by Sony Mobile from 2013 to 2016.

 On February 25, 2016, Sony discontinued the Xperia Z series in favor of the Sony Xperia X series, but the device serving as the true successor of the Z5 is the Xperia XZ, Sony's flagship after the Xperia Z5 Premium.